williaml12/Personal-Porfolio-Website/README.md

 # Personal Porfolio Website
-This is personal portfolio website crafted with HTML.
+This is a personal portfolio website crafted with HTML.
 This site showcases my professional Experience, skills, projects, contact info, and educational background.

 ## Showcase the website
 ![Home_page](./images/Website_Preview.jpg)